kubernetes/website/content/en/docs/concepts/workloads/pods/ephemeral-containers.md

 Kubernetes has introduced a  concept called ephemeral containers to deal with this problem.
-Ephemeral containers are temporary containers that can be attached after a Pod has been created. you can now attach a temporary container with all the tools which we desire.
+Ephemeral containers are temporary containers that can be attached after a Pod has been created.
+You can attach one or more temporary container with all the tools you need.
 While the applications container may have "annoying security features" like a read only file system the ephemeral container can enjoy all the freedom which writing files entails.